 A childhood classic just got healthier!
 This Turkey Meatloaf is packed with veggies and topped with a sweet sauce.

 I still remember my mother making meatloaf when I was a kid.
-She never had a recipe, she just added a little here and a little there until it looked right and then she popped it into the oven in a loaf pan.
+She never had a recipe, she just added a little of this and that until it looked right.
+Then she popped it into the oven in a loaf pan.
 I loved it!
-Today we’ve updated the traditional meatloaf using turkey and adding in some fresh veggies!
-We also didn’t add any ketchup to the meat (only to the sauce on top) to make this meatloaf have a lot less sugar.

 What Does Meatloaf Have In It?